OliviaWYQ/Gomoku-Desktop/README.md

 ### Server:

-Get to the server forder and use Maven to compile and package Java program:
+Get to the server folder and use Maven to compile and package Java program:
 ```
 $ cd server/
 $ mvn clean